-- An accident form will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
-An accident form template can be found in appendix 2 - As much detail as possible will be supplied when reporting an accident - Information about injuries will also be kept in the pupil's educational record - > Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of, - > 18.2 Reporting to the Health and Safety Executive
+- > An accident form will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
+We fill in booklets with accidents and if it is a head bump a text is sent home and the duplicate slip along with a head bump advice letter.
+For more serious accidents we fill in the Suffolk LA accident and reporting form and then send a copy of this to the LA. - > As much detail as possible will be supplied when reporting an accident - > Information about injuries will also be kept in the pupil's educational record - > Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.

+18.2 Reporting to the Health and Safety Executive

-Any staff will keep a record of any accident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The School Office Manager will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).